Investigating the effect of noise channels on the quality of unitary t-designs: Introduction

 Our paper is structured as follows.
-In \secref{sec:background}, we give the definition of a unitary $t$-design as well as the definitions of the various noise channels.
-In \secref{sec:noisemodelling}, we describe the two noise models considered.
-Our main numeric results for the 2-design, the 3-design, the 4-design and the 5-design are presented in \secref{sec:results}.
+In \secref{sec:background} we give the definition of a unitary $t$-design as well as the definitions of the various noise channels.
+In \secref{sec:noisemodelling} we describe the two noise models considered.
+Our main numeric results for the 2-design, 3-design, 4-design, and 5-design are presented in \secref{sec:results}.
 A summary of the results and concluding remarks are given in \secref{sec:conclusion}.
-Supplementary appendices follow, in which we present analytic results for the 1-design and complementary numeric results for the higher order $t$-designs, as well as some important proofs.
+Supplementary appendices follow, in which we present analytic results for the 1-design and further numeric results for the higher-order $t$-designs, as well as some important proofs.
+These appendices also include complementary numeric results which give a geometric picture of the state dependence of the effect of noise channels on the quality of single-qubit $t$-designs.